kmuto/review/doc/format.md

 ===[/column]

-blah, blah, blah (this is paragraphes outside of column)
+blah, blah, blah (this is paragraphs outside of the column)
 ```

 ## Itemize